DanielSagiv/theone_server/docs/MD_files/MOBILE-APP-IMPLEMENTATION-PLAN.md

 ### Why Phase 4 (Bot) Should Be Early

-The bot is the **primary interface** for:
+The bot chat interface is a **key feature** for:
-- Creating COEs (AI optimization)
+- Creating COEs (AI optimization via natural language)
 - Discovering events (date-based queries)
-- Managing COEs (update, delete)
+- Managing COEs (update, delete via conversation)
 - Viewing alternatives and upgrades

-Without the bot, users can only view existing COEs (Phase 2) but can't create new ones optimally.
+The bot provides an intuitive conversational interface, while direct REST APIs are also available for structured operations.

 ---